-Our new video analytics solution, DIVA, helps passengers to avoid crowds.
+Our new video analytics solution, Distributed Intelligent Video Analytics, helps passengers to avoid crowds.

 It also provides transport operators with unique insights, alerts and predictions.